Ucals-dev/Frontend-Tasks/README.md

 For the todo List using angular:
 - **node server.js** starts the backend but also render the todo list.
 This backend is then used for the other 2 todo lists.
 If the server is not listening to **localhost:4000**, the todo lists won't work.

--To start the svelte to do list, among others, **npm run dev** can be used
+- To start the svelte to do list, among others, **npm run dev** can be used

--To start the react to do list, **npm start**
+- To start the react to do list, **npm start**

--Finally, to start the layout-task that i decided to do with react, **npm start**
+- Finally, to start the layout-task that i decided to do with react, **npm start**